Friday, 11 December 2015

 This dish is an ode to my college days.
 Our college was at the centre of old and famous sweet shops and movie theatres.
 This was a dish served at the sweet shops.
 Some of us spent more time in these two places rather than the classrooms.
 A bowl full of dum aloo, two radhaballavi, a roshogolla or chaner jilipi or sandesh was a blissful brunch / lunch for us.
 Although we took packed lunch boxes from home, we always had space for these.
 We were always hungry.
 Those shops are still there, ailing actually in the shadow of big brands.
 Wish we could do something to revive them.

 I remember at home, radhaballavi was not done much.
 Dum Aloo was accompanied by luchi or paratha and green pea stuffed kachoris in winter..... ahh sheer bliss!
-I am a hardcore foodie , ate like a demon once.
-These days I am not allowed to; yet, I do not follow a strict diet chart!
+I am a hardcore foodie, ate like a demon once.
+These days I am not allowed to; yet I do not follow a strict diet chart!
 Where is the fun of living then?

 Radhaballavi is a kind of lentil stuffed poori.
 Let us cook the combo meal!
-I have used Chana Dal / Cholar Dal / Bengal Gram Lentils stuffing here, may be following another recipe!
+I have used Chana Dal / Cholar Dal / Bengal Gram Lentils stuffing here following another recipe!
 I forgot to mention whose recipe I followed!
 Mine is authentic or not, it is tasty!
 One day, I would ask the sweet shop owner at Hathibagan, Kolkata what they use in the stuffing!
 I think I was more or less in the right track!

 INGREDIENTS :[for the dum aloo]